“It Can’t Happen To Me.” … Yes It Can

 the thrill of graduation night or the excitement of moving a child into their

-We also tend to hear about more and more teenage deaths caused by alcohol use
+We also tend to hear about more and more teenage deaths caused by alcohol

-their deaths from upper level hotel balconies or stepping
+students falling to their deaths from upper level hotel balconies or stepping

 in front of traveling vehicles while under the influence of alcohol.